 No – we’re not proposing that every street should have separated bike lanes as part of the network; on quiet streets it may be enough to make changes to slow traffic down.

-We are keen to hear what people think to help during the more detailed design phase.
+The feedback we've received will be looked at as part of the more detailed design phase.
 For cost and other reasons, it may be that initially lanes are constructed at road level, and then as footpaths and kerbs are replaced through our city maintenance programme, we raise them above road level.

 Once we have received feedback, we will develop detailed plans and more accurate costings.

 Some options will cost more than others and we may not be able to do everything within the current budget.
 If this is the case, we will look to phase the projects in the most sensible way so that we develop as much of the network as we can in this first stage.